jerryhgladinet/newdocs/admin/new_admin/cluster_admin.rst

 .. image:: _static/cluster-policy-clicked-user-account-detail-view-2.png
    :alt: User Account settings (part 2) covering additional lifecycle options and device limits

+**User Account** policies determine how users are created and managed:

+* **Allow user self‑registration** – Lets users create their own accounts without admin approval.
+* **Allow guest accounts** – Permits creation of guest accounts for external collaborators.
+* **Force password reset on first login** – Requires users to change their password the first time they log in.
+* **Prevent users from renaming themselves** – Stops users from changing their display name.
+* **Auto‑delete account when device removed** – Automatically deletes a user account when their device is deregistered.
+* **Device limit per user** – Sets the maximum number of devices a user can link to their account.

 **Password Policy** – define minimum password length and complexity, expiration intervals and account lockout rules.

 ``Cluster Dashboard`` > ``Default Group Policy`` > ``Password Policy``

 .. image:: _static/cluster-policy-clicked-password-policy-detail-view.png
    :alt: Password Policy settings with fields for minimum length, complexity requirements, expiration days, remembered password count and lockout thresholds

+**Password Policy** enforces strong credentials:

+* **Minimum password length** – Shorter passwords are easier to guess; setting a minimum length ensures stronger passwords.
+* **Password complexity** – Requires a mix of uppercase, lowercase, numbers and special characters to make passwords harder to crack.
+* **Password expiration (days)** – Forces users to change their password periodically to reduce the risk of long‑term compromise.
+* **Number of remembered passwords** – Prevents users from reusing a set number of previous passwords.
+* **Account lockout threshold** – Number of failed login attempts before the account is locked.
+* **Lockout duration** – How long an account remains locked after exceeding the threshold.

 **Single Sign‑On** – enable SAML or OpenID Connect integration.
 Supply identity‑provider metadata, certificates and decide whether users can bypass SSO.